-To avoid personal injury or property damage, make certain that the motor leads cannot come into contact with any metal components of the unit.
+avoid personal injury or property make certain the damage, that motor contact with leads cannot come into components of the unit. any metal

-- 3. Verify the required speed from the airflow data found in Table 3 (page 7).
+- 3. Verify the required speed from the airflow data found in Table 3.
 Place appropriate wire on the appropriate motor speed tap for the required airflow. - Check all factory wiring per the unit wiring diagram and inspect the factory wiring connections to be sure none loosened during shipping or installation.